tetratelabs/kong2eg/README.md

 * A ConfigMap containing the demo Kong configuration, which adds request and response headers to the requests and responses.
 * Role and RoleBinding to grant kong2envoy ConfigMap read permissions.

-You can view the generated resources by running the following command:
+You can preview the YAML output by running:

 ```bash
 kong2eg print